SkourtsidisGiorgos/NTUA-AdvCompArch/README.md

 3) Superscalar, Out-of-order CPUs
 4) Multithreading and lock protocols

+In addition, we also had to examine energy consumption and temperature increase that each each technique lead to.

 Students also had to implement some branch predictors and mutual exclusion protocols in C++,use bash scripts to run the benchmarks and plot the results